 - I baked the cake with my kids as this was suppose to be a fun project for them.

-- I used One bowl Vanilla Cake Recipe and substituted 3 tbsp of the flour with 3 tbsp of Cocoa powder.
+- I used One bowl Vanilla Cake Recipe and substituted 3 tablespoon of the flour with 3 tablespoon of Cocoa powder.

 - I put everything in one bowl and all the kids did was STIR!!